Helicity amplitudes in light-cone and Feynman-diagram gauges

-In refs.\!\cite{Hagiwara:2020tbx} and\,\cite{Chen:2022gxv}, the above FD gauge propagators for the SM gauge bosons, eq.\,\eqref{eq:PFDmunu} for the photon and gluons and eq.\,\eqref{eq:PFDMN} for the $W^\pm$ and $Z$ bosons have been implemented into the numerical helicity amplitude calculation codes {\tt HELAS}\!\cite{Hagiwara:1990dw,*Murayama:1992gi}, and a few modifications were applied to the Feynman rules for some EW vertices~\cite{Chen:2022gxv} such that we can obtain helicity amplitudes of an arbitrary SM processes by using {\tt MadGraph5\_aMC@NLO}\!\cite{Stelzer:1994ta,*Alwall:2011uj,*Alwall:2014hca} at the tree level.
+In refs.\!\cite{Hagiwara:2020tbx} and\,\cite{Chen:2022gxv}, the above FD gauge propagators for the SM gauge bosons, eq.\,\eqref{eq:PFDmunu} for the photon and gluons and eq.\,\eqref{eq:PFDMN} for the $W^\pm$ and $Z$ bosons, have been implemented into the numerical helicity amplitude calculation codes {\tt HELAS}\!\cite{Hagiwara:1990dw,Murayama:1992gi}, and a few modifications were applied to the Feynman rules for some EW vertices~\cite{Chen:2022gxv} such that we can obtain helicity amplitudes of an arbitrary SM processes by using {\tt MadGraph5\_aMC@NLO}\!\cite{Stelzer:1994ta,Alwall:2011uj,Alwall:2014hca} at the tree level.
 The results presented in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv} are encouraging, since not only all the numerical problems associated with so-called `gauge cancellation' among interfering Feynman amplitudes are absent, but also the helicity amplitudes for individual Feynman diagram seem to have definite physical interpretation, as products of all the invariant Feynman propagator factors for the connecting lines and the splitting amplitudes\!\cite{Hagiwara:2009wt,Chen:2016wkt,Cuomo:2019siu} at each vertex.
 The latter property may allow us to study physics of interference among interfering Feynman amplitudes by using numerical codes.
 On the other hand, it has not been made clear how the FD gauge amplitudes are automatically generated for quantum field theory (QFT) models beyond the SM.
 In addition, it was not clear if the FD gauge propagators can be used in loop calculations, because all what was done in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv} is to replace the known covariant gauge propagators by the FD gauge ones by making use of the BRST identities for the two sub-amplitudes which are connected by a gauge boson line.
 Because the property that cutting of an internal line gives two sub-amplitudes, each reduces to scattering amplitudes when the cutted line is set on-shell, is a property unique to the tree-level amplitudes, the heuristic derivation given in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv} cannot be applied to loop amplitudes.
 An alternative approach within the covariant quantization scheme of the electroweak theory has been pursued by the authors of refs.\cite{Cuomo:2019siu,Wulzer:2013mza}.